Silverlined/Silverlined.github.io/_posts/2021-08-24-requirements.md

 3. The system shall track orbiting satellites with a rotator
 4. The system shall be able to capture low power signals from cube satellites
 5. The system shall capture radio signals in the UHF frequency range
+6. The system shall support the 2GFSK modulation scheme

 #### Subsystem